 - Difference between the GI index and the insulin index you need to know

 Then this interview is for them.

 I really enjoyed this interview with Raphael and am excited about using Nutrita when looking for the vitamin and mineral info on different types of food and if they are keto-friendly or not.

 Special thanks to Raphael for joining me on the show.
-Enjoy the episode!

 Show Notes with Timestamp Links

 Find summarised highlights of what we talk about during the interview.